A Scalable Training Strategy for Blind Multi-Distribution Noise Removal: Proposed Method

 We can similarly approximate $\mathcal{L}_{f^{t+1}}$ with a polynomial $\tilde{\mathcal{L}}_{f^{t+1}}$.
 Then we can solve \eqref{eq:prob} using dual ascent as before, replacing $\mathcal{L}_{\text{ideal}}$ and $\mathcal{L}_{f^{t+1}}$ with $\tilde{\mathcal{L}}_{\text{ideal}}$ and $\tilde{\mathcal{L}}_{f^{t+1}}$ where appropriate, resulting in a modification to \eqref{eq:1}:

-To justify our use of this approximation, we first consider a linear subspace projection ``denoiser'' and show that its specification-loss landscape is linear with respect to its specifications, and is thus easy to approximate.
+To justify our use of this approximation, we show that the specification loss-landscapes of the linear subspace projection ``denoiser'' and the soft-thresholding denoiser are linear and polynomial with respect to their specifications, respectively, and are thus both easy to approximate using polynomials.